A Traditional House Remodel Offers a Dose of Modern

 Despite inconveniences, the project also bore happy surprises, like the ugly, thin carpet in the office that lifted to reveal a beautiful parquet floor.
 The Sweeten contractor cleaned it up and stained it white, which markedly opened the space.
 “We now have three rooms with different patterns of wood floor,” the owner says.
 While to some this might sound like a nightmare scenario, these little-bit-of-everything-loving homeowners find the mixed-up style “very cool.”

 Because one never knows when a gorgeous discovery will save the contractors a few days’ effort, this homeowner suggests taking time to map out the renovation process in detail, with contingencies.
 And ask for the tough love you need to maintain your timeline: ordering deadlines for materials so you’ll have them before they’re needed; assignments for moving things around the house as work carries on.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 “Our contractor,” the homeowner says, “was patient and thoughtful about what needed to be ordered.
 More important, he completed work on time, if not early.
 He was easy to work with, responsive and flexible.
 We also knew that, should that attitude change, Sweeten had our backs.”